deepset-ai/document-store/README.md

 # Example Store

-This Github repository is a template that can be used to create custom document stores to extend the new [Haystack](https://github.com/deepset-ai/haystack/) API available under the `preview` package starting from version 1.15.
+This Github repository is a template that can be used to create custom document stores to extend the new [Haystack](https://github.com/deepset-ai/haystack/) API available from version 2.0.

 While the new API is still under active development, the new "Store" architecture is quite stable and we are encouraging early adopters to contribute their custom document stores.